-Note that a local isoshtuka over $\Spf A$ is nothing but a $\sigma$-module over $A\dbl z\dbr[z^{-1}]$ as defined in Section~\ref{SectSigmaModules}.
+Note that a local isoshtuka over $\Spf A$, with $\zeta$ nilpotent in $A$, is nothing but a $\sigma$-module over $A\dbl z\dbr[z^{-1}]$ as defined in Section~\ref{SectSigmaModules}.
 We view a local shtuka over $X$ as an $\CO_X\dbl z\dbr$-lattice in the associated local isoshtuka.
-We define the \emph{tensor product} of two local shtuka $(M,F_M)$ and $(N,F_N)$ over $X$ as the local shtuka
+We define the \emph{tensor product} of two local shtukas $(M,F_M)$ and $(N,F_N)$ over $X$ as the local shtuka